-Under certain limited circumstances, more additional time to file might be granted.
+Under certain limited circumstances, more additional time to file might also be granted.

 Which States Require Preparation of Form 706?

-When Should a Nontaxable Estate Consider Filing Form 706?
+When Should a Nontaxable Estate File Form 706?

-Some estates that are not required to file federal estate tax returns should consider filing one anyway to lock in date-of-death fair market values of estate assets.
-This includes estates that utilize AB Trusts or ABC Trusts, as well as estates that create lifetime trusts for the benefit of non-spouse beneficiaries.
+Some estates that are not required to file federal estate tax returns should consider doing so anyway to lock in date-of-death fair market values of estate assets.

-It’s typically much easier to settle the estate of a surviving spouse or a non-spouse beneficiary later when an estate tax return has previously been filed because the starting fair market values and step-up in basis of estate assets will be clearly stated on the initial decedent’s IRS Form 706.
+It’s typically much easier to settle the estate of a surviving spouse or a non-spouse beneficiary later on if an estate tax return has previously been filed.
+The starting fair market values and step-up in basis of estate assets will be clearly stated and memorialized on the initial decedent’s IRS Form 706.